alexanderdong8/code4community/README.md

 npm start
 ```

-To start the back nd run the commands
+To start the back end run the commands
 ```sh
 cd backend
 npm i